FreeCAD/FreeCAD-macros/README.md

 - Achieve global fame once PR is merged

 ## Guidelines for submitting a macro

+### Macro description
-1. Please add a complete description how to use the macro near the top of your macro as normal Python comments.
+Please add a complete description how to use the macro near the top of your macro as normal Python comments.

+### CamelCase macro name
-2. Please follow the `CamelCase.FCMacro` convention for the macro name (other associated files except the macro icon don't need to follow this convention).
+Please follow the `CamelCase.FCMacro` convention for the macro name (other associated files except the macro icon don't need to follow this convention).
 Please don't start your macro name with `Macro` or `FC` or similar (we already know it's a macro for FreeCAD).

+### Macro name specifics
-3. Also, if possible, start the macro name with the type of object it's working on, e.g. use `ViewRotation` instead of `RotateView`, so that all macros related to `View` will be together when sorting alphabetically.
+Also, if possible, start the macro name with the type of object it's working on, e.g. use `ViewRotation` instead of `RotateView`, so that all macros related to `View` will be together when sorting alphabetically.

+### Macro metadata
-4. Please add the following metadata in your macro after step 1.
+Please add the following metadata in your macro after the Macro description (mentioned above)
     Macro metadata:
     ```python
     __Name__ = ''